OData/v3ProtocolDocument/OData.markdown

 Structural elements are composed of other model elements.
 Structural elements are common in entity models as they are the typical means of representing entities in the OData service.
 The structural types are: entity type, complex type, row type and association type.

-The NavigationLink is the URI that addresses the relationship itself.
+The NavigationLink is the URL that addresses the relationship itself.

 - Relatable types: entity type, collection of entity type